Descanonge/neba/docs/source/existing_plugins.rst

 The first and **mandatory** plugin manages the parameters of the ``DataManager`` instance.
-As it is considered mandatory there is no abstract class: the abstract methods to implement are defined in :class:`.DataManagerBase`:
+As it is considered mandatory there is no abstract class: the abstract methods to implement are already defined in :class:`.DataManagerBase`:

 * :meth:`~.DataManagerBase.set_params`
 * :meth:`~.DataManagerBase.update_params`